StephenWakely/syslog-loose/README.md

 <34>Oct 11 22:14:15 mymachine su: 'su root' failed for lonvick on /dev/pts/8
 ```

 The first field `<34>` is a combination of the facility and severity of the message.
-This is mandatory in all messages and is the same for 3164 and 5424.
+This can be missing, if so `None` is returned for both fields.
 See [here](https://tools.ietf.org/html/rfc3164#section-4.1.1).

 The date field, technically for 3164 it needs to be in the format `MMM DD HH:MM:SS`.
 There is no year specified.
 It is possible to pass a function to `parse_message_with_year` that you can use to resolve the year.
 For example, you may want to resolve all dates to the current year unless it is the 1st January and you have a log message from the 31st December.